nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 The UI consists of the following classes:
 * `UI` - Reads user input and displays system output

-* `MessageBank` - Stores all standard system output messages
+The `UI` component
+1) Reads user input and passes it to `Logic` for parsing and execution of the command.
+2) Receives command results from `Logic` and listens for changes in `Model` to display updated information to the user.
+3) Draws on `Commons` to obtain the relevant messages to be displayed to the user.

 ### Storage component

 The `Storage` component is responsible for:
-* Managing the respective data files
+* Reading data files to update the information in local memory.
-* Storing all system logs generated from the application
+* Writing and saving all data into the relevant data files.

 The Storage consists of the following classes:
 * `Storage` - Stores all user profile information in respective data files

-* `AppLogger` - Stores all system logs generated from the application
+The `Storage` component
+1) Reads data files (if present) using `Logic` and updates `Model` with the relevant information.
+2) Receives instructions from `logic` to save and write in-memory information from `Model` into the relevant data files.

-### Parser component
+### Logic component

-The `Parser` component is responsible for:
+The `Logic` component is responsible for:
-* Reading user input and breaking it down to machine-readable code
+* Arranging the whole workflow
+* Deciding how functional components interact with each other.

-The Parser consists of the following classes:
+The Logic consists of the following class:
-* `Parser` - Breaks down inputs into machine-readable code
+* DietManager-Arranges the main workflow of the program.

-### Profile component
+### Model component

 The `Profile` component is responsible for:
 * Storing all user profile information